Mountain Bike Touring – The MTB Set-Ups for Bikepacking & Cycle Camping

 • camp at a safe distance from landslides or flood-risk areas

-The first three two are more or less the same – just don’t be a jerk – for the third one, you might want to learn how to pee and poo outdoors properly – the fourth one is a fundamental safety rule that can save your life.
+The first two are more or less the same – just don’t be a jerk – for the third one, you might want to learn how to pee and poo outdoors properly – the fourth one is a fundamental safety rule that can save your life.

 Mountain Bike Camping Essentials

-For a mountain bike camping trip you’ll need to carry a few fundamental things:
+For a mountain bike camping trip, you’ll need to carry a few fundamental things:

 For Camping